skagedal/blog.skagedal.tech/_posts/2023-01-02-habit-tracker-part-two-spring-boot.md

 title:  "Writing a habit tracker, part 2: A skeleton Spring Boot app"
 ---

-Welcome to part 2 of my blog series, "writing a habit tracker"!
+Welcome to part two of my blog series on writing a habit tracker!
+In [part one](/2023/01/01/writing-a-habit-tracker.html), I described the project and set up some tools on my server where I eventually hope to deploy this.
+Today I'll create a skeleton Spring Boot app.

 ## Creating a Spring Boot app